Freenas 64 bit is not working

 #3 Updated by Anonymous over 5 years ago

 That message doesn't have anything about the database, its a disk mount error (can't find the installation once the kernel boots).
 I can see the stick was detected as da0.

 Looks like you used the USB stick for something else that used a GPT type partition table.
 FreeNAS is finding the backup table and thinks the USB stick is corrupted and won't mount it so it doesn't destroy something by accident.
 Can you try completely erasing the stick (zero over all the blocks or delete the GPT partition table) and install FreeNAS again?
 If you can boot a FreeBSD live CD or USB image, you can remove it by running:

 assuming da1 is the stick you are trying to install FreeNAS to.

-#5 Updated by hans magnusson about 5 years ago
+#5 Updated by hans magnusson over 5 years ago